kevinmastascusa/scaffold_ai/documentation/model_summary.md

 - **LLM:**
   - Open-source models are prioritized for transparency, cost, and local deployment.
-  - Mistral is set as the default for its strong performance and compatibility with Ollama.
+  - Mistral-7B-Instruct-v0.2 was selected for its excellent performance and official support.
-  - Llama 3 and Phi-3 are also considered for future or alternative deployments, depending on licensing, performance, and hardware requirements.
+  - Hugging Face Transformers provides better integration, debugging, and cross-platform compatibility than Ollama.
+  - The migration from Ollama to Hugging Face resolved setup issues and improved system reliability.

 ---